madara-tribe/UDP-RealTime-SensorDisplay/README.md

-# RealTime Display for UDP Sensor data with Qt
+# RealTime Display for UDP Sensor data with PyQt

 Get sensor data from jetson and send to GUI on Mac (Pyside)